sparna-git/Sparnatural/README.md

 There is currently an [experimental support for the SERVICE keyword](http://docs.sparnatural.eu/Federated-querying.html) for federated querying.

+## Support for Aggregation queries

+Since version 9.0.0, Sparnatural supports `COUNT` queries and other aggregation functions.

 ## Limitations

-### No UNION or BIND, no Aggregations
+### No UNION or BIND

-Sparnatural does not support the creation of UNION, BIND, or aggregation functions (like `COUNT`)
+Sparnatural does not support the creation of UNION, BIND

 ### SPARQL endpoint needs to be CORS-enabled